|Nutritional Guidelines (per serving)|

 - 1 sweet potato (or yam small to medium, chopped into chunks 2 to 3 cups)

-- 1/4 can coconut milk (thick reserved from sauce)
+- 1/4 can coconut milk (thick reserved from the sauce)

 - 1 handful coriander (cilantro or basil leaves, fresh for garnish)